Companies must keep the constructive elements of fast decision-making developed during the pandemic.

 Help in building networks and relationships

-Now that we can begin to see the light at the end of the tunnel— the arrival of vaccines that hold out the possibility of a resumption of many activities —companies will actually face their biggest test, one that will have implications for decades: Can they avoid reverting to their pre-COVID bad habits?
+Now that we can begin to see the light at the end of the tunnel— mass vaccination and a resumption of many activities in some parts of the world —companies will actually face their biggest test, one that will have implications for decades: Can they avoid reverting to their pre-COVID bad habits?
 Can they make fundamental change decisions on an accelerated timeline?
 Are they able to apply, to a post-virus environment, the agile and crisply executed managerial processes they embraced when survival was at risk?
 The preexisting threats have, if anything, grown in strength.
 And it won’t be possible to meet them by leaning on the energising rush that spurred so much innovation and organisational grit.
 Pulling the equivalent of all-nighters isn’t a sustainable way to operate.
 Just as it would be self-defeating for companies to revert to their pre-COVID bad habits, they should also recognise that pandemic operating norms can’t carry them forward.
 To maintain urgency without stressing organisations too much, it will be essential to retain some of these fast decision-making elements.

 Identify and focus on the big issues that matter most to your company.
 Because COVID was obviously an existential issue, everybody addressed it immediately.
 When decision-making slows down, it is often because of competing priorities, which ensure that no single issue is targeted effectively enough.

 Engage a lot of people, especially relevant experts in the organisation and the company’s ecosystem and people who will be affected most by the decision, then make rapid choices and execute quickly.
 When you are inclusive, it spreads responsibility.
 More significantly, people around you know what the issue at hand is and find answers promptly—and you may discover the hidden potential in individuals at your firm.